Sexual Health & Contraception

 This is now being offered to teenage girls between 12 and 18yrs.
 Click here for the 'NHS Immunisation Schedule' for further information and advice.

-Under 25s Sexual Screening
+24 yrs & Under Sexual Health Screening

 Young People & Sexual Health

-Staff have been fully trained in providing this sensitive service to young people and we were the first practice in Nottingham to be acredited the 'Young Person Friendly' status by Nottingham City Council.
+Staff have been fully trained in providing this sensitive service to young people and we were the first practice in Nottingham to be accredited the 'Young Person Friendly' status by Nottingham City Council.
 Teenagers are welcome at the surgery where we offer a friendly and strictly confidential service, including sexual health advice and sexual health screening.
 Common sexually transmitted infections can be screened for without the need for an examination.

 All patients, including those under 16 maybe seen by a doctor or nurse either alone, with a friend or you may request a chaperone.
 Every consultation with be dealt with in the strictest confidence.